Target species

 Cats:

-5 mg of enrofloxacin/kg body weight once daily for 5-10 consecutive days.
+5 mg of enrofloxacin/kg body weight once daily for 5 to 10 consecutive days.

 The treatment should be considered in case of lack of clinical improvement at half of the treatment duration.